 Family Equality Council is breaking down barriers that inhibit family creation.
 Our policy team fights discriminatory legislation and actively promotes practices that are inclusive of LGBT parents, including leading the coalition to pass the federal Every Child Deserves a Family Act.
 Additionally, we work with experts across many fields to provide parents with the tools and information they need; see what they have to say.

-Family Equality Council supports parents who are LGBT and their children by providing educational and advocacy resources to meet their unique needs and by connecting modern families to nurturing communities across this country.
+Family Equality Council supports parents who are LGBTQ and their children by providing educational and advocacy resources to meet their unique needs and by connecting modern families to nurturing communities across this country.
 Find or start a parent group near you.

-Pearls of Wisdom was launched in 2012 to empower grandparents to share their experiences, show their support across generations and change the national dialogue on family values.
+Under the leadership of award-winning Broadway producer and grandparent, Daryl Roth, Pearls of Wisdom was launched to empower grandparents to share their experiences, show their support across generations and change the national dialogue on family values.

-We hope that you have enjoyed reading about our 2012 accomplishments.
-Your support has had a nationwide impact on families with parents who are LGBT.
-Together we have taken major steps toward achieving a world where all families are respected, protected, and celebrated.
-We hope you will continue your involvement with Family Equality Council – please click the link below to learn how you can get more involved and support our work.More ways to get involved
+We hope that you have enjoyed reading about our 2013 accomplishments.
+Every contribution of every size has a nationwide impact on families with parents who are LGBTQ.
+Together we can achieve a word where all families are respected, protected and celebrated.
+Please click the links below to learn how you can get more involved and support our work.